silveiralsv/gv-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Admin Access

+The `/admin` route is protected by a simple password based authentication.
+Set the `ADMIN_PASSWORD` variable in a `.env` file based on `.env.example`.

+When accessing `/admin` without a valid cookie you will be redirected to `/admin/login` where you can enter the password defined in `ADMIN_PASSWORD`.